Search

 Most people who become addicted to alcohol or drugs spend lots of time around others who use substances.
 In many cases, this occurs to the exclusion of existing friends.

-One of the best reasons to go to rehab is the opportunity it provides to connect with peers undergoing their recovery journeys and also looking to create a sober support system.
+One of the best reasons to go to rehab is the opportunity it provides to connect with peers undergoing their recovery journeys and also to create a sober support system.

 8) Rehab can help you to start repairing relationships affected by your substance abuse